paradite/retire-at-35/README.md

 # Retire at 35

-> A collection of ideas and principles to guide the goal of "Retire at 35".

 Retirement is a state of mind, when you know you have saved enough money to sustain the rest of your life.

 Retirement enables a new way of life, where you can choose to do what you want to do, purely driven by passion and interest.